cavdarfurkan/qr-menu-theme-builder/README.md

 1. Takes a record of named Zod schemas
 2. Converts each schema to a JSON schema
-3. Clears the schemas directory to remove any old schemas
+3. Writes the new schema file to `.theme_schemas.json` file
-4. Writes the new schema files to the schemas directory
+4. Creates empty content files at their respective locations

 This simplifies the process to a single function call, making it easy to integrate into your build or development process.